Global Standards for the Microelectronics Industry

 LPDDR4

-First published in August 2014 and most recently updated in June 2021, JESD209-4 LPDDR4 is designed to significantly boost memory speed and efficiency for mobile devices.
-LPDDR4 will eventually operate at an I/O rate of 4266 MT/s, twice that of LPDDR3.
-To achieve this performance, the committee completely redesigned the architecture, going from a one-channel die with 16 bits per channel to a two-channel die with 16 bits per channel, for a total of 32 bits.
-Download JESD209-4D.
+First published in August 2014 and most recently updated in June 2024, JESD209-4 LPDDR4 is designed to significantly boost memory speed and efficiency for mobile devices.
+To achieve performance improvements, the committee completely redesigned the architecture, going from a one-channel die with 16 bits per channel to a two-channel die with 16 bits per channel, for a total of 32 bits.
+Download JESD209-4E.

 LPDDR4X JESD209-4-1A, Addendum No. 1 to JESD209-4, Low Power Double Data Rate 4X was updated in February 2021.
 LPDDR4X is an optional extension intended to offer product designers options for further power reduction as well as on die termination (ODT) flexibility.
 In LPDDR4X, the I/O supply voltage (VDDQ) is reduced from 1.1 V to 0.6 V. This 40% voltage reduction leads to much lower power usage when sending and receiving data from the memory device, which is particularly beneficial for smartphones and other handheld devices.
 In addition, LPDDR4X supports easily programmable command bus termination for high memory density systems.